It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 Corgis are prone to a host of medical conditions and are sometimes in need of special considerations, especially regarding their diet.
 It contains glucosamine and chondroitin which support bone and joint health and improve mobility.

-The Wellness CORE recipe also includes omega-3 fatty acids specially derived from salmon oil to support skin and coat health.
-Additionally, the Wellness CORE kibble is coated in probiotics to support digestive health.
+This recipe also includes omega-3 fatty acids specially derived from salmon oil to support skin and coat health.
+Additionally, this kibble is coated in probiotics to support digestive health.

 Pros